 What will the Project accomplish?

-The proposed Project will power approximately 6,200 homes with renewable energy.
-This would contribute to the State of Hawaii’s goal to be 100% renewable by 2045 and reduce the state’s dependency on imported fossil fuel.
+The Barbers Point Solar Project will power approximately 6,200 homes with renewable energy.
+This will contribute to the State of Hawaii’s goal to be 100% renewable by 2045 and reduce the state’s dependency on imported fossil fuels.
+The project capitalizes on an abundant solar resource which is the least expensive form of renewable energy available in Hawaii today.

 How else will the community benefit from the proposed project?